 - Both cholesterol and blood pressure should be controlled

 - Eat healthy

 - Reduce blood sugar

 - Maintain a healthy weight

-Slowly add 2 or 3 new heart healthy recipes to you menu a week.
-Park farther away from store, take the stairs instead of the elevator, or join a gym.
+Slowly add 2 or 3 new heart-healthy recipes to your menu a week.
+Park farther away from the store, take the stairs instead of the elevator, or join a gym.
 Set small goals like losing 10% of your body weight you can lower your blood pressure and blood sugar.